agn-7/natbot-ng/README.md

-# natbot
+# natbot-ng

-Drive a browser with GPT-3
+Drive a browser with GPT-4-Turbo

 Here's a demo: https://twitter.com/natfriedman/status/1575631194032549888